-A year after shooting Alley 110, I return to Indianapolis and to the east side where the image was shot.
+A year after shooting Compactor, I return to Indianapolis and to the east side where the image was shot.
 A lot has changed in one year, and the economic crisis has produced more dangerous conditions, forcing me to be more careful.
 As I'm walking around with two friends, looking for a shot, I notice there are many more dubious characters than a year before.

 I find an abandoned residential apartment.
 It has crumbling stone steps that twist and turn up to the front door.
 The whole building and setting is ghostly and rich with character – It will make a great shot.
 After finding and marking my shot, I pull the equipment out and I set up the camera.
 A few people have gathered a block away, staring at us until finally they leave.
 A few minutes pass and there’s a hulking figure walking toward me a block away.
 He is huge… very tall, very big and more than a little intimidating.
 I look at my friends, Abigail and Chelsea, and decide to put the camera away.
 I tell them there’s a small chance we’ll have to run which doesn’t go over well with them.
 The man arrives and I introduce myself.
 Appropriately, his name is Big Mike, and he’s a 37-year-old drunk homeless man.
 We talk and joke for a while.
 He sometimes sleeps at his mother’s, but he doesn’t like being there, so he mostly sleeps on the streets.
 In the winter, he goes to the top floor of a nearby abandoned building and he covers himself with a dozen blankets.
-Ten years ago, he spent a year in jail for Breaking and Entering and for Robbery.
+Ten years ago, he spent a year in jail for breaking & entering and for robbery.
 An acquaintance had stolen 50 hits of acid from him, and he was trying to retrieve his goods, only to get caught in the process.
 He tells me how he used to do acid every day and once took 25 hits.
 He didn’t sleep for four days and at one point had the classic idea that he could fly.
 But through his acid haze he also had the life-saving inkling that an attempt to fly from a rooftop might not work.
 Now he just drinks.

 Despite his shady past and present, I decide I can trust Big Mike.
 He has a noble and endearing quality.
 But I also decide I can use Mike for protection so I ask him if he wants to make $10 as my lighting guy and he happily agrees.
 I start setting up again and my beautiful and expensive Hasselblad is once again on top of the tripod for all to see and admire.
 Ten minutes later five guys arrive and they surround us – their leader is Jay, and he’s not happy.
 “You in my place – you don’t just take pictures on my turf – that ain’t cool.”
 Then several more black hooded guys arrive and they are now completely surrounding us.
-We’ve been swarmed by a gang.
+We’ve been swarmed by a gang and I'm getting a sinking feeling.
 Two of them are standing a foot behind me.

 No threats have been made, but clearly this is bad.
 Big Mike also seems a little nervous but he towers over us all, and my $10 has become the best investment of my life.
 Big-ass Mike is on my side.
 So I try to keep a light conversation going with Jay and about the neighborhood and the abandoned buildings.
 Then Big Mike says that I’m paying him $10 to do the lighting.
 Jay looks at me and says, “I wanna get paid too! we all wanna get paid.”